 - Vervet monkey (Cercopithecus aethiops)

 - Sacred baboon (Papio hamadryas)

 As mentioned before, monkeys were an integral part of everyday life in ancient Egypt ever since Pre-dynastic times.
 They were extinct by the time of the New Kingdom and were imported as luxurious exotics from around the world.
 However, monkeys were imported well before that as well.
 There are many images and paintings depicting ships traveling north with monkeys onboard, proving that the importing of these beloved creatures was already a common practice in the Old Kingdom.

-Monkeys and baboons were greatly regarded in numerous contexts and roles in ancient Egypt.
+Baboons and Monkeys in Egypt were greatly regarded in numerous contexts and roles in ancient Egypt.
 These animals were highly regarded and beloved by the people.
 Whether seen as mere pets and or as repositories of magical powers and intermediaries between deities and humans, these animals held a permanent place in Egyptian society.